flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    Sectional thrust distribution and thrust history in airplane mode at :math:`\theta_{75}=26^o`.

-To provide a overview of power efficiency in airplane mode at various pitching angles, the figure below shows the comparison of the thrust coefficient, torque coefficient and propeller propulsive efficiency, defined in :eq:`propulsive_efficiency_eta`, between BET Disk and high fidelity simulations.
+To provide an overview of power efficiency in airplane mode at various pitching angles, the figure below shows the comparison of the thrust coefficient, torque coefficient and propeller propulsive efficiency, defined in :eq:`propulsive_efficiency_eta`, between BET Disk and high fidelity simulations.

 .. math::
    :label: propulsive_efficiency_eta